Notes from a birding trip through Mexico by Jim Conrad

 This is something I've always done -- related plants and animals seen during my travels to the species I knew so intimately as a kid.
 In a way, the degree to which I always "feel at home" varies in direction proportion to how many plants and animals around me are the same I knew as a kid.
 When I see something like this Curve-billed Thrasher, I am thrilled by its exoticness.

-Now, with an immense sense of satisfaction, I bring out my notebook and write:
+Now I bring out my notebook and write:

 Flying low, like a skipping stone striking upon every wave crest, the Curve-billed Thrasher departs for the Mesquite and Creosote Bush zone, and once again the desert is very quiet.
 In this dawn silence there unfolds a shadow show.